Coastal Research in Environmental Science and Technology

 - Exchange ideas with students and faculty at weekly seminars

 - Participate in field trips/social events in and around Boston Harbor

 - Present and record a scientific lay person video

 - Present summer research as a poster at a program wide symposium at the end of the program

-Funding for this REU site is provide by the National Science Foundation’s Division of Ocean Science's located in Arlington, VA.
-The NSF contact for this program is Lisa Rom, elrom@NSF.gov or 703-292-7709.
+Funding for this REU site is provide by the National Science Foundation’s Division of Ocean Science's located in Arlington, VA (NSF Award #1359242; OCE-GEO; PIs Christian and Hannigan).
+The NSF contact for this program is Lisa Rom.
 NSF does not handle REU applications; please contact each REU site directly for application information.